bernedom/SI/README.md

 ## A word on testing

 I'm using a more or less strict TDD for implementing the functionality.
 First to check wheter the code actually does what I want it to do, but also as a way to set examples how this is used.
 The nice benefit of it being, that I'm dogfooding the library to myself while developing.
-I'm using [Catch2](https://github.com/catchorg/Catch2) as a unit-testing framework, however since the goal is to be able to do as much as possible during compile time most of the tests are performed as `static_asserts` rather than using the functionality delivered by catch2.
+I'm using [Catch2](https://github.com/catchorg/Catch2) as a unit-testing framework, however since the goal is to be able to do as much as possible during compile time most of the tests are performed with Catch2 `STATIC_REQUIRES` which contatain `static_asserts` and run-time `REQUIRE`s as .

-Unfortunately this breaks any analysis on the code coverage using lcov, as the tests do not actually *run* any code when executed.
-The upside of this is that if it compiles, it passes the tests.
+This means if the tests compile then the tests are correct.
+To compile only with runtime check pass `-DCATCH_CONFIG_RUNTIME_STATIC_REQUIRE` to the compilers.

 ## note to self: how to run lcov